greg-raven/Uncommon-Sense/_posts/2010-01-10-muslim-multiculturalism.md

 tag: 'Randall Parker'
 ---

-Muslims are nature’s way of telling us that multiculturalism is a really bad idea.
+Muslims are nature's way of telling us that multiculturalism is a really bad idea.